cryptocoinjs/p2p-manager/README.md

 If the handler returns false, the event is not emitted.

-When an event comes from a Peer object (`connect`, `error`, or `end`), the Manager looks for a method on itself called `handleConnect`, `handleError`, or `handleEnd` respectively, with the Peer object as an argument.
+When an event comes from a Peer object (`connect`, `error`, or `end`), the PeerManager looks for a method on itself called `handleConnect`, `handleError`, or `handleEnd` respectively, with the Peer object as an argument.
 If the `handleConnect` method has been defined and it returns false, the Peer is disconnected.
 After calling `handleError` or `handleEnd`, the Peer is disconnected, regardless of return value.

-## `Manager.send()`
+## `PeerManager.send()`
-The Manager allows sending messages to a collection of Peers at once, based on certain criteria.
+The PeerManager allows sending messages to a collection of Peers at once, based on certain criteria.
 The most common criteria is the "state" of the Peer.
 Each Peer object has a `state` property which is set to `'new'` when first created, `'connecting'` when first opened, and `'connected'` when first `connect` event is heard (before `handleConnect` is called, so that can be overwritten, if desired).
-Any other states are up to your Manager instance to implement.
+Any other states are up to your PeerManager instance to implement.

 * `number`: How many peers to send to?
 Once filtered down, should all or a sub-set be messaged?
 Pass a Number to send to that many Peers (picked at random).
 Passing a zero or negative number for this argument sends to all matched Peers.
 * `prop`: (String) Which property of the Peers should be examined?